Prior to European colonisation, Rwanda was the site of one of the region’s most complex monarchical systems.

-Rwanda is one of the few states in Africa to closely follow its ancestral borders.
-The Kingdom of Rwanda, controlled by a Tutsi royal family, ruled the region throughout recorded history.
-While the upper echelons of this society were largely Tutsi, ethnic divisions were not stark.
-Many Hutu were among the nobility and significant intermingling took place.
+Although the upper echelons of society were largely Tutsi, ethnic divisions were not stark; many Hutu were among the nobility and significant intermingling took place.
 The majority of the Tutsi, who made up 15-18% of the population, were poor peasants, as were most of the Hutu.

-In 1959 King Mutara III, who was baptised into the Catholic faith and renamed Charles, was assassinated despite allowing Hutus greateraccess to positions of authorityin his 28 years of rule.
+In 1959 King Mutara III, who was baptised into the Catholic faith and renamed Charles, was assassinated after 28 years of rule.
 He was succeeded by his younger brother, Jean Baptiste Ndahindurwa, known as King Kigeri V. He was overthrown soon after in the Hutu revolt, encouraged by the Belgian military, of November 1959 and fled into exile to Uganda.

 Through a series of processes, the Hutu gradually gained greater control until, (during Rwanda’s independence in 1962), the Hutu held virtually all power.